Employer Policy Recommendations to Support Employees Who Are Caregivers

 • Communicate available resources clearly and consistently.

-Supporting caregivers not only enhances their well-being but also improves job satisfaction, productivity, and loyalty, creating a win-win for employers and employees alike.
+Supporting caregivers not only enhances their well-being but also improves job satisfaction, productivity, and loyalty, creating a win-win for employers and employees.